galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-seq-basic-pipeline/tutorial.md

 Here's a quick overall summary for easy visualisation if you fancy it.
 ![Violinplot-Summary](../../images/wab-violins2gether.png "Filtering summary")

 Fantastic work!
-However, you've now removed a whole heap of cells, and since the captured genes are sporadic, i.e. a small percentage of the overall transcriptome, per cell, this means there are a number of genes in your matrix that are currently not in any of the remaining cells.
+However, you've now removed a whole heap of cells, and since the captured genes are sporadic (i.e. a small percentage of the overall transcriptome per cell) this means there are a number of genes in your matrix that are currently not in any of the remaining cells.
 Genes that do not appear in any cell, or even in only 1 or 2 cells, will make some analytical tools break and overall will not be biologically informative.
 So let's remove them!
-Note that `3` is not necessarily the best number, it is a fairly conservative threshold.
+Note that `3` is not necessarily the best number, rather it is a fairly conservative threshold.
 You could go as high as 10 or more.

 > ### {% icon details %} Working in a group?
 Decision-time!
 > If you are working in a group, you can now divvy up a decision here with one *control* and the rest varied numbers so that you can compare results throughout the tutorials.
 > - Variable: **n_cells**
 > - Control > `3`
 > - Everyone else: Choose your own thresholds and compare results!
+Note if you go less than 3 (or even remove this step entirely), future tools are likely to fail due to empty gene data.
 {: .details}

 > ### {% icon hands_on %} Hands-on: Filter genes
 >
-> 1. **Scanpy FilterGenes** {% icon tool %} with the following parameters:
+> 1. {% tool [Scanpy FilterGenes](https://humancellatlas.usegalaxy.eu/root?tool_id=toolshed.g2.bx.psu.edu/repos/ebi-gxa/scanpy_filter_genes/scanpy_filter_genes/1.6.0+galaxy0) %} with the following parameters:
 >    - {% icon param-file %} *"Input object in AnnData/Loom format"*: `Mito-filtered Object`
 >    - In *"Parameters to select genes to keep"*:
 >        - {% icon param-repeat %} *"Insert Parameters to select genes to keep"*